 Gas canister: This screws into the bottom of the unit.

 Flame adjuster: Even the lower setting is more than adequate for fireworks, but you have the option to turn it up, for example in windy conditions.

 |Wind proof (due to flame strength)?||Yes||Yes|

 When buying a blow torch you will have a choice of different gas, some more expensive than others, such as propane gas cylinders or mixed gas.
 I’ve asked a number of professional firers who have told me there’s no difference in terms of lighting fireworks, so the cheaper gas is fine.
 This is certainly my experience too when using propane which has an excellent flame strength.

 Some tips regarding blow torches:

-- There are many different makes available apart from the ones we suggested above.
+- There are many different makes available apart from the ones I suggested above.
 Look for trigger ignition and a reasonably long metal tube as this ensures you have more separation between your fingers and the fuse.

 - Another critical feature is that the flame goes out when you release the trigger (as opposed to you having to turn the flow knob manually).

 - Be wary of cheap (< £40) generic “rip offs” of the Rothenberger.
 A quick scan of the reviews on Amazon shows many fail to light reliably or have poor build quality.
 Remember you’re using this out in the field, it will get knocked around.
 Some reviews also say the cheaper ones go out when used at an angle, which has implications on bending over to light fireworks.